roberttidey/RPi_Cam_Web_Interface/README.md

 Scheduler reworked to support 3 period calculations (Sun based, All Day, Fixed Times) Fixed Times supports 6 fixed times per day
 Scheduler command table rotated to fit better.

+April 3rd 2015
+raspimjpeg restructured to make config much easier to maintain raspimjpeg now persists to uconfig rather than cmd_pipe.
+This means commands from other than the web also persist to uconfig